ATP World Tour New York Open Results | Federal News Network

 Quarterfinals

-Steve Johnson and Reilly Opelka, United States, def.
-Artem Sitak, New Zealand, and Divij Sharan, India, 6-3, 6-4.
+Nicholas Monroe and Jack Sock, United States, def.
+Nikola Cacic, Serbia, and Hugo Nys, Monaco, 6-3, 6-4.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.